Jani Allan: Personal life

 In 1973, Allan was a student at the University of the Witwatersrand when she met her first husband, finance magnate and art collector Gordon Schachat.
 They married in Mauritius in 1982 and shared a home in Linksfield Ridge, an upscale Jewish area in Johannesburg's northern suburbs.
 Their two-year marriage ended in divorce in 1984.
 Allan attributed her burgeoning career as a factor: "I was obsessed with my column.
 I was intent on becoming the best journalist in the country."
 They remained friends and Schachat supported Allan's testimony in the 1992 libel suit she brought against Channel 4 in London.
 Allan told a London court that eight years after their marriage breakup, Schachat was her closest friend and described their union as "the right people at the wrong time."

 Allan became a born-again Christian in 1994.
 She returned to South Africa two years later at the urging of her then-partner, Mario Oriani-Ambrosini, an IFP MP and Italian expatriate.

 She emigrated to the United States in 2001.
 The following year she married Dr. Peter Kulish, an American proponent of biomagnetic therapy.
 The couple divorced in 2005.

 After their divorce, Allan worked as a waitress in New Jersey.
 In July 2017, Allan wrote a widely circulated column about her financial situation and ageism in the workplace.
 Her column was republished by BizNews and widely quoted in the South African press.
 Allan appeared on the front page of both the Sunday Times and Beeld newspaper.
 Her former newspaper devoted page three to their former columnist.
 In August, Huisgenoot published a profile on Allan.
 In response, Allan's fans rallied around her and started a GoFundMe to support Allan financially, raising over US$4000 for the columnist.

+Death

+Allan died from cancer in Newtown, Bucks County, Pennsylvania, on 25 July 2023, at the age of 70.